Tom Werner / Getty Images

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-You’ve signed up for your first American Express Membership Rewards card, are itching to earn your way to a free vacation and perhaps you’re wondering — is there a way to rack up American Express points a little faster?
+If you’ve gotten approved for your first American Express Membership Rewards card and are itching to earn your way to a free vacation, you may be asking yourself, “Is there a way to rack up American Express points a little faster?”

-In fact, you can try a slew of tricks to earn extra Membership Rewards points.
-Here are some of the fastest ways to stack up your Amex points.
+Well, the good news is that there are ways to earn extra Membership Rewards points, which you can use to try and maximize your rewards points.
+Here are some of the fastest ways to rack up the Amex points.

 1. Apply for American Express cards to earn introductory bonuses

-Earning introductory bonuses is one of the best ways to get a large influx of Membership Rewards points.
-For instance, you can earn 100,000 points with The Platinum Card® from American Express when you apply and meet the $6,000 spend requirement in the first six months.
+Earning introductory bonuses is one of the best ways to earn a significant number of Membership Rewards points.
+For example, you can earn 125,000 points with The Platinum Card® from American Express when you apply and meet the $8,000 spending requirement in the first six months.

-It’s important to note that American Express is very strict on introductory bonuses — you can only earn the introductory bonus for each card once in your lifetime.
-So, if you want to maximize your points, carefully watch the bonuses for each card and try to apply for an Amex card when they’re at their peak.
+It’s important to note, though, that American Express is very strict on introductory bonuses.
+You can only earn the introductory bonus once for each card.
+So, if you want to maximize your points, it may benefit you to watch the bonuses for each card and try to apply for an Amex card when the bonus offers are at their peak.

-Luckily, there’s a plethora of American Express credit cards that offer introductory bonuses:
+There are a number of American Express credit cards that offer introductory bonuses, including:

 American Express introductory bonuses